 Cod is a lovely, flaky, plump fish and works so, so well in this recipe.
 That, however, does not mean you cannot use a different fish if you choose.
 You will need to choose one which has the same robust texture and flavor, or the sauce will swamp the flavor of the fish.
 Recommended are halibut, pollock, salmon, turbot, monkfish, and any other strong fleshed fish.

 Alternatives for the Sauce

 By far this sauce is the best combination as the punch of the Chorizo and the sweetness of tomato and peppers work very well together.
-To ring the changes, add fresh herbs such as basil or a sweet aniseed flavour of chervil.
-If using hard stemmed herbs like Rosemary approach with caution, the flavour of these herbs can take over.
+To ring the changes, add fresh herbs such as basil or a sweet aniseed flavor of chervil.
+If using hard stemmed herbs like Rosemary approach with caution, the flavor of these herbs can take over.